ScottKirvan/VES.LA.DiscordServer/Permissions and Roles.md

 - VES Members
 	- These should be confirmed, active members of VES.
 We have a mechanism so that VES members can opt in to any section they wish.
 This is to reduce noise for the members that don't care what's going on in other sections, and to allow more nomadic members to stay part of any chapter they want to globally.
 VES LA sort-of should be the most active section, so I could see a lot of members opting in to just see all the fun stuff LA does.
 - VES Australia
-	- This and the roles below grant access to the section specific categories and channels.
+	- This and the \<VES Section\> roles below grant normal member access to the section specific categories and channels.
 Each section, by default, has a general chat channel available, and a BOM channel.
 Remember, that BOM channel, even though it's in a sub-section, is visible to anyone globally with the VES BOM role.
 If a member of the BOM wants to opt-out of the noise from sections other than their own, they can use the Browse Channels channel at the top left of the discord UI.
 - VES Bay Area
 - VES France
 - VES Georgia